jbouduin/hal-rest-client/README.md

 This is a friendly fork of the original [hal-rest-client](https://github.com/deblockt/hal-rest-client) repository.
 Reason for doing this: the original repository has been archived and is showing some severe vulnerabilities.

-What I did:
+## What I did:
-* updated the dependencies
+* updated the dependencies (the main reason I forked)
 * switched from tslint to eslint and linted the sources (causing a lot of work and I still had to throw a few eslint-disable's in)
 * switched the testing framework to jest.

+## Braking change(s) compared to the original library:
-* Braking change: HalProperty has a different parameter signature, compared to the original library.
+* HalProperty has a different parameter signature, compared to the original library.

-What I intend to do (without the intention to invest lots of time):
+## What I intend to do (without the intention to invest lots of time):
 * Do some clean-up where appropriate
 * Adapt and extend the library to my own needs
-* Correct bugs
+* Correct bugs (feel free to create issues if you find one)

+## Pull requests
+I am willing to merge any useful Pull Request (feel free to create them), if:
+  * the change is covered by new tests
+  * the implementation is compliant to the [Hal-Specification](https://datatracker.ietf.org/doc/html/draft-kelly-json-hal)
+  * no unecessary dependencies are introduced

 hal-rest-client library to help you work with Hypertext Application Language (HAL) on Typescript.
 It's work fine with browser or nodejs app.